kxmo/Conways-game-of-life/DESIGN.md

 The tests for each part, if they exist, are contained within part.sub.tests.
 For example the core logic tests are in core.logic.tests.

+The call order will usually look like:

+* main.main()
+  * ui.X.AssetLoader - where X is the type of interface, and AssetLoader is an implementer of main.interfaces.AssetLoader
+    * ui.X.userInterface.run() - called by main, because userInterface is an implementer of ui.interfaces.Displayable
+      * ui.GameManager - used by the user interface to run the game, will call update(Board) on the user interface
+        * core.logic.Generation
+        * core.structures.Board

 ## Core
 The core contains the rules and structures necessary for the execution of the Game of life.
 As such core is divided into two parts:
 1. Core logic